lishakothari/url-shortener/README.md

-URL shortener using JavaScript and MongoDB
+api for an URL shortener using JavaScript and MongoDB